girliemac/girliemac.github.io/_posts/2017-01-05-facebook-apiai-bot-nodejs.md

 Previously, I created a [HTTP Status Cats bot for Slack](http://www.girliemac.com/slack-httpstatuscats/) (and its tutorial on [Medium](https://medium.com/@girlie_mac/creating-a-slack-command-bot-from-scratch-with-node-js-distribute-it-25cf81f51040#.12dzr1mx1)), and this time I tried with **Facebook Messenger** with some interesting 3rd party APIs, and I decide to give **API.ai** a try.

-As you may have heard of, API.ai, which recently aquired by Google, provides a conversational platform for natural language processing and it allows us to cretate bots easily.
+As you may have heard of, API.ai, which recently acquired by Google, provides a conversational platform for natural language processing and it allows us to create bots easily.

 Writing apps with the services aren't hard, however it requires some time reading the docs to figure out how to set them up, so I would like to share my experiences as this tutorial so hopefully you can write your bot in less time.